4-4 6-3 enclosure, 3-3 invasion

 White can also interchange with before starting the ko.
 But beware of the possibility of playing at a.

-If Black cannot win the ko, then can minimize the damage, but it must be a concession to White.
+If Black cannot win the ko, then can minimize the damage, but it must be considered a concession to White.
 However, to lives unconditionally.

 For standard joseki 1, a Black concession at can be answered by or a.
 Which is the better move depends on the surrounding stones.
 In practice it would be hard to kill the corner after : White must have many local ko threats such as b.
 Black would quite like to exchange Black c for White d, to relieve shortage of liberties around the cutting point at e - but this also helps White form eyes.

 Another way Black can ignore the ko is to play at instead.
 After the and exchange, White can fix the corner and live unconditionally, but often White can simply tenuki because Black can only kill the corner through a ko - something that Black had originally avoided in the first place.